 “We can’t control everything in life, but we should have some control over how we want to die or don’t want to die,” says Bill Baker, CEO and co-founder of My Own Voice.
 “Not enough people are having that conversation.
 When you’re approaching the end of your life, whether through disease or another reason, doctors are looking to your family members.
 And if your family hasn’t had a clear conversation with you, they’re left to, at best, guessing, or worse, arguing over it.”

 The app’s nine questions were developed with help from health care professionals who specialize in aging, hospice care and palliative care.
 It is available in English only, but the company plans to add French, Spanish, Chinese and other languages.
 My Own Voice has a one-time cost of $6.99.
-(Read more about My Own Voice or watch a video on YouTube.)
+(Read more about My Own Voice)

 The app is not legally binding, says Baker, but it provides insight and guidance that legal documents often can’t.
 “We encourage people to use My Own Voice in addition to a legally binding document, like a health care power of attorney or a living will.
 Those forms give someone the legal right to make decisions on your behalf if ever called upon to do so.
 My Own Voice helps them make the right decision,” says Baker.
 “We know from our research that families want that personal insight – what would Mom want, what would Dad say makes life meaningful and he wouldn’t want to live without,” says Baker.
 “In that moment of truth, your family needs the clarity of your wishes, but also the courage and conviction to make the right decisions for you instead of the decisions they’d make because they’re having a hard time letting go.”